transalte/transalte.github.io/_docs/asp_lesson_01.md

 # Section Overview

+This lesson is an introduction to **Max For Live** covering the main mechanics of the application by creating a complete device.
 This device will be a straight-forward stereo filter with the following features:

 * selectable filter types
 * user controllable frequency and resonance parameters